Drug information provided by: IBM Micromedex

 Your doctor will want to check your progress at regular visits, especially during the first few weeks that you take this medicine.
 Blood and urine tests may be needed to check for any unwanted effects.

-This medicine should not be used together with alfuzosin (Uroxatral®), carbamazepine (Tegretol®), cisapride (Propulsid®), colchicine (Colcrys®), dronedarone (Multaq®), elbasvir/grazoprevir (Zepatier™), glecaprevir/pibrentasvir (Mavyret®), indinavir (Crixivan®), irinotecan (Camptosar®), lovastatin (Mevacor®), lurasidone (Latuda®), midazolam (Versed®), nevirapine (Viramune®), phenobarbital (Luminal®), phenytoin (Dilantin®), pimozide (Orap®), ranolazine (Ranexa®), rifampin (Rifadin®, Rimactane®), sildenafil (Revatio®), simvastatin (Zocor®), St John's wort, triazolam (Halcion®), or ergot medicines (such as dihydroergotamine, ergotamine, methylergonovine, Cafergot®, Ergomar®, Wigraine®).
+This medicine should not be used together with alfuzosin (Uroxatral®), carbamazepine (Tegretol®), cisapride (Propulsid®), dronedarone (Multaq®), drospirenone/ethinyl estradiol (Yasmin®, Yaz®), elbasvir/grazoprevir (Zepatier®), glecaprevir/pibrentasvir (Mavyret®), indinavir (Crixivan®), irinotecan (Camptosar®), lomitapide (Juxtapid®), lovastatin (Mevacor®), lurasidone (Latuda®), midazolam (Versed®), nevirapine (Viramune®), phenobarbital (Luminal®), phenytoin (Dilantin®), pimozide (Orap®), ranolazine (Ranexa®), rifampin (Rifadin®, Rimactane®), sildenafil (Revatio®), simvastatin (Zocor®), St. John's wort, triazolam (Halcion®), or ergot medicines (eg, dihydroergotamine, ergotamine, methylergonovine, Cafergot®, Ergomar®, Wigraine®).
+Do not use this medicine together with colchicine (Colcrys®) if you have kidney or liver disease.

 This medicine may cause heart rhythm problems (eg, PR prolongation).
 Tell your doctor right away if you get dizzy or lightheaded.

-Serious allergic and skin reactions can occur with this medicine.
+Serious allergic and skin reactions (eg, Stevens-Johnson syndrome, erythema multiforme, or toxic skin eruptions) can occur with this medicine.
 Check with your doctor right away if you have any of the following symptoms while using this medicine: severe rash, blistering, peeling, or loosening of the skin, chills, cough, diarrhea, itching, joint or muscle pain, red skin lesions, often with a purple center, skin rash, sore throat, sores, ulcers, or white spots in the mouth or on the lips, or unusual tiredness or weakness.

-This medicine may increase your risk for kidney problems, including chronic kidney disease.
+This medicine may increase your risk for kidney problems, including acute kidney failure, chronic kidney disease, or Fanconi syndrome (when used together with tenofovir DF).
 Check with your doctor right away if you have changes in how much you urinate, decreased mental sharpness, nausea, vomiting, loss of appetite, or muscle twitches or cramps.

 This medicine may increase your risk of having kidney stones or gallstones.
 Check with your doctor right away if you have blood in your urine, nausea and vomiting, pain in the groin or genitals, or sharp back pain just below the ribs, stomach fullness or pain, recurrent fever, or yellow eyes or skin.